 Retreat Guides

 Aaron Niequist is a liturgist, writer, and pastor.
-Aaron recently graduated from General Theological Seminary in NYC.
+Aaron recently graduated from General Theological Seminary in NYC and currently serves at St Peter’s Episcopal Church Chelsea.
 After leading worship at Mars Hill Church (Grand Rapids, MI) and Willow Creek Church (Barrington, IL), he created A New Liturgy - a collection of modern liturgical worship recordings.
 He then curated a discipleship-focused, formational, ecumenical, practice-based community called “The Practice”.
-Aaron released a book called The Eternal Current: How a Practice-Based Faith Can Keep Us From Drowning and continues to create resources to help others flesh it out.
+Aaron released a book called The Eternal Current: How a Practice-Based Faith Can Keep Us From Drowning and gives leadership to Pastors, Priests and Guides.
 But that’s just job stuff.
 The best part of his life is his wife Shauna, and their sons Henry and William.

 Jonathan Merritt is one of America’s most popular writers on issues of faith and culture.
 He is the author of several critically acclaimed books, including Learning to Speak God from Scratch: Why Sacred Words are Vanishing - and How We Can Revive Them, named “Book of the Year” by the Englewood Review of Books.